PasamonteG/SQLDI_Install/SQLDI_V13.md

 The worked example is based on a z/OS V2.5 system image that IBM can provision for clients for demonstrations and skills transfer.
 However, this document is written in a generic way, so that it can be helpful to clients deploying SQLDI in their own systems.

+**Note** This document is a worked example, written as a simple "getting started" scenario.
+It should be used in conjunction with the official Db2 z/OS product documentation, which is referenced at the end of this document.

 ## Contents

 1. SQL Data Insights Overview